ALMOND CAKE WITH RASPBERRY BUTTERCREAM

 For the Raspberry Buttercream:

-41 cup heavy cream, plus more if needed
+¼ cup heavy cream (plus more if needed)

-1 ounce freeze-dried raspberries, pulsed in a food processor or spice grinder to a fine powder
+1 ounce freeze-dried raspberries, pulsed to a fine powder

 1 tablespoon pure vanilla extract